Trung28899/NodeJS-ExpressJS/README.txt

         - See part 2 in III to understand how Middleware works in code

+    3. Serving Files Statically:
+        - Problem: Normally when we type for example: localhost:3000/views/shop.html > we'll get page not found.

+        - This is because NodeJs don't allow client side to access file system.

+        - Serving Files Statically means we grant the public readability for some certain files.

 III.
 Module Notes:
     1. Setting up express:
         - 1st Commit